hiwillfang/docker-cheatsheet/README.md

 * Display which port a container is fowarding traffic to:

 	`docker container port container_name`

+* Attach to a running container:

+	`docker container attach`

+* Build an image from a Dockerfile:

+	`docker image build`

+* Create a new image from a container's changes:

+	`docker container commit`

+* Copy files/folders between a container and the local filesystem:

+	`docker container cp`

+* Create a new container:

+	`docker container create`

+* Inspect changes on a container's filesystem:

+	`docker container diff`

+* Get real time events from the server:

+	`docker container system events`

+* Run a command in a running container:

+	`docker container exec`

+* Export a container's filesystem as a tar archive:

+	`docker container export`

+* Show the history of an image

+	`docker image history`

+* List images:

+	`docker image ls`

+* Import the contents from a tarball to create a filesystem image:

+	`docker image import`

+* Display system-wide information:

+	`docker system info`

+* Return low-level information on a container, image or task:

+	`docker container inspect`

+* Kill one or more running container:

+	`docker container kill`

+* Load an image from a tar archive or STDIN

+	`docker image load`

+* Log in to a Docker registry:

+	`docker login`

+* Log out of a Docker registry:

+	`docker logout`

+* Manage Docker networks:

+	`docker network`

+* Manage Docker Swarm nodes:

+	`docker node`

+* Pause all processes within one or more containers:

+	`docker container pause`

+* List port mapping or a specific mapping for the container

+	`docker container port`

+* Pull an image or a repository from a registry:

+	`docker image pull`

+* Push an image or repository to a registry:

+	`docker image push`

+* Rename a container:

+	`docker container rename`

+* Restart a container:

+	`docker container restart`

+* Remove one or more containers:

+	`docker container rm`

+* Remove one or more images:

+	`docker image rm`

+* Run a command in a new container:

+	`docker container run`

+* Save one or more images to a tar archive ***(streamed to STDOUT by default)***:

+	`docker image save`

+* Search Docker Hub for images:

+	`docker search`

+* Manage Docker services:

+	`docker service`

+* Manage Docker Swarm:

+	`docker swarm`

+* Tag an image into a repository:

+	`docker image tag`

+* Update configuration of one or more containers:

+	`docker container update`

 * Display live performance data for all containers: